 There are few disadvantages with either method.
 Although EI's test pilot has a slight preference for the alternator lead when using the CGR, ease of installation should be the determining factor in this installation.
-If more than one shunt is required, a second shunt can be installed through a FM-VA-M-(50 or 300) Functional Module.
+If more than one shunt is required, a second shunt can be installed through a FM-VA-3-(50 or 300) Functional Module.
 The Functional Modules come with their own installation instructions.

 Installation Method Advantages Disadvantages Battery Lead: Shows load current on the ground (engine off) and during an alternator failure.
 All Warning Lights are operational.
-Cannot show load current during flight or when the engine is running.
+1. Cannot show load current during flight or when the engine is running.
 Alternator Lead: Shows load current during flight or when the engine is running.
 All Warning Lights are operational.
-Shows load current during the engine is off or during an alternator failure.
+1. Cannot show load current when the engine is off or during an alternator failure.
+S0224921